alejandronanez/react-runtime-research/iframe/README.md

 The iFrame approach was the most straightforward approach I could find for a POC about how to "Inject a React Component into a React Application at Runtime".

 I decided that the best allow developers to run their code on a running React application was to put some hard requirements about how to do it, instead of letting them do whatever they want.
-This solution also works fine for non-technical people which the only thing they want is to try something out quick.
+This solution also works fine for non-technical people as they only have to update the data in the `external-app-data` DOM node.

+To inject an iframe at runtime in the main application, you'd have to create a div with certain `data-*` attributes:

+- `data-embedded-url` -> the iframe address
+- `data-success-route` -> the route that the parent application should change to when a successful flow happens on the iFrame
+- `data-cancel-route` -> the route that the parent application should change to when a failure happens on the iFrame
+- `data-reset-route` -> the route that the parent application should change to when the user reset the flow on the iFrame

 ```html
 <div